MatAtBread/nodent/README.md

 Function.prototype.toString
 ---------------------------
 Since fn.toString() is a run-time feature of JavaScript, the string you get back is the trans-compiled source, not the original source.
 This can be useful to see what Nodent did to your code.
+Similarly, `new Function()` does not compile ES7 keywords.

 Differences from the ES7 specification
 --------------------------------------